- Accidentally leak urine when you exercise, play sport, laugh, cough or sneeze?

 What can you do?

 Many women are not aware of the loads that may be contributing to the weakening of the pelvic floor during day to day activities or at the gym.
 Your fitness instructor may also be unaware of the loads that certain exercises place on the pelvic floor and worsen your women’s health symptoms.
-During your treatment, Annie or Megan will educate and advise on strategies to reduce your symptoms and ensure you have optimal activation of your pelvic floor.
-If necessary, Annie can also provide you with a pessary to assist in supporting your organs and pelvic floor muscles, allowing you to continue exercise.
+During your treatment, Megan or Irene will educate and advise on strategies to reduce your symptoms and ensure you have optimal activation of your pelvic floor.